farao-community/farao-community.github.io/pages/docs/input-data/crac-fbconstraint.md

     <PSTGroupId>PST_G1</PSTGroupId>
 </action>
 ```
-Only PST range ations can be defined in FlowBasedConstraint documents.
+Only PST range actions can be defined in FlowBasedConstraint documents.
 They are fully defined using:
 - Their network element
 - Their allowed tap range
 - Eventually, if they belong to a group of aligned PSTs, the ID of the group